Adibekyan Family Fund For Advancement

 Select language

-ABOUT THE FUND:
+THE FUND:

 Adibekyan Family Fund for Advancement (AFFA), founded by businessman and philanthropist Gagik Adibekyan, launches charitable projects in Armenia and other countries, aiming to develop and strengthen cultural and business ties between people and nations.